mateusgpereira/roman-app/README.md

 ```
 It will ask you for the root password.

-After installed the system requirements, you must install the apps dependencies by running:
+After installed the system requirements, and reload your terminal, you must install the apps dependencies by running:

 ```bash
 yarn